O11WL1D/16_bit_computer/README.md

 completed and what needs further work.
 The journal provides important contextual information necessary to understand the screenshots better.

+-Please note that when viewing the fpga design screenshots, the name of the current module can be seen at the top of the page.

 (no downloads necessary)